Waitrose Interview Questions

 • Waitrose is a British employee-owned supermarket chain.

-• Waitrose & Partners has 338 shops across the United Kingdom, including 65 “little Waitrose” convenience shops.
+• Waitrose & Partners has over 300 shops across the United Kingdom, including 65 “little Waitrose” convenience shops.

 • John Lewis Partnership is the parent company of Waitrose.